harry20021025/CabBooking_Analysis_System/README.md

 # CabBooking_Analysis_System

-A SQL-based project for managing and analyzing cab booking data.
-It includes tables for customers, drivers, cabs, trips, and feedback, using joins, grouping, and filtering to track rides, fares, and performance insights for a cab service system.
+### 📘 Project Description
+The **CabBooking_Analysis_System** is a SQL-based database project designed to manage and analyze data related to cab services.
+It covers customers, drivers, cabs, bookings, trip details, and feedback, and uses advanced SQL queries to extract insights such as driver performance, trip frequency, and revenue reports.

+### 🧠 Skills Used
+- SQL Joins (INNER, LEFT)
+- GROUP BY and Aggregate Functions
+- Subqueries and Filtering
+- Relational Database Design
+- Data Analysis using SQL

+### 🗂️ Database Tables
+- Customers
+- Drivers
+- Cabs
+- Bookings
+- TripDetails
+- Feedback

+### 🧩 Tools
+- MySQL Workbench / SQL Server
+- GitHub for version control